kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 ## STREAM Frames {#stream-frames}

-In this specification, only the 0x0a and 0x0b variants of the STREAM frame are allowed (i.e., the frame format that omits the Offset field but retains the Length field).
+While the frame format remains unchanged, there are two differences in the handling of STREAMS frames between QUIC version 1 and QUIC on Streams.

+### Omission of the Length Field

+In QUIC on Streams, when a STREAM frame that omits the Length field is used, the size of that STREAM frame is determined by the maximum frame size, as regulated by the `max_frame_size` Transport Parameter ({{max_frame_size}}).

+This behavior contrasts with that of QUIC version 1, where the absence of the Length field implies that the STREAM frame extends to the end of the QUIC packet payload.

+This variation arises due to the characteristics of the underlying transports of QUIC on Streams, which may not have, or provide visibility into, the packet boundaries.

+### Ordering of STREAM frames

-Senders MUST send stream payload in order, omitting the Offset field of the STREAM frames.
+For each stream being sent, senders MUST send stream payload in order.

-Receivers retain the total amount of bytes being received for each stream, and when receiving a STREAM frame, uses that value to determine the offset of the newly received STREAM frame.
+When receiving a STREAM frame that carries a payload not immediately following the payload of the previous STREAM frame for the same Stream ID, receivers MUST close connection with an error of type PROTOCOL_VIOLATION_ERROR.

-Unlike QUIC version 1, receivers do not need to buffer and reassemble the payload of each incoming stream.
-This is because the sender sends the STREAM frames in order and that they will be delivered in-order by the transport.
-The payload being received can be passed to the application as they are read from the transport.
+This change from QUIC version 1 eliminates the need for implementations to buffer and reassemble the stream payload.
+As a result, the payload being received can be directly passed to the application as it is read from the transport.
+This efficiency is due to the underlying transport's guarantee of in-order delivery.

-Use of the Length field is mandated, because QUIC on Streams operates on top of byte-oriented transports and thus the packet boundary may not be observable.
+These changes do not impact the senders' capability to interleave STREAM frames from multiple streams.

 ## QS_TRANSPORT_PARAMETERS Frames